jenciso/newblog/content/blog/create-a-lab-environment-with-virtualbox/index.md

 VBoxManage modifyvm $VM --nic2 hostonly --hostonlyadapter2 vboxnet0
 ```

-Increase the vCPU and Memory
+If you want to increase the CPU and Memory, here is a good opportunity

 ```shell
 VBoxManage modifyvm $VM --cpus 2 --memory 512
 ```

-Storage: Create a dynamic disk with 10GB and SATA Controller
+The VM will need a storage, then create a dynamic disk with 10GB and a SATA Controller to attach the disk at the sequence

 ```shell
 VBoxManage createhd --filename ~/VirtualBox\ VMs/$VM/$VM.vdi --size 10240